apache/arrow/python/manylinux201x/README.md

   under the License.
 -->

-## Manylinux2010 wheels for Apache Arrow
+## Manylinux201x wheels for Apache Arrow

-This folder provides base Docker images and an infrastructure to build `manylinux2010` compatible Python wheels that should be installable on all Linux distributions published in last four years.
+This folder provides base Docker images and an infrastructure to build `manylinux2010` and `manylinux2014` compatible Python wheels that should be installable on all Linux distributions published in last several years.

 The process is split up in two parts: